zhaochangming/BBF/doc/source/Python-Intro.rst

 Install
 -------

-The preferred way to install TrBF is via pip from `Pypi <https://pypi.org/project/TrBF>`__:
+The preferred way to install BBF is via pip from `Pypi <https://pypi.org/project/BBF>`__:

 ::

-    pip install TrBF
+    pip install BBF

-To verify your installation, try to ``import TrBF`` in Python:
+To verify your installation, try to ``import BBF`` in Python:

 ::

-    import TrBF
+    import BBF

 Data Interface
 --------------

-The TrBF Python module can load data from:
+The BBF Python module can load data from:

 -  NumPy 2D array(s)
     .. code:: python